logicalbee/logicalbee.github.io/tech/_posts/2020-02-11-wordpress.md

 ---
 layout: post
 title: How to Deploy WordPress On GCP - Step by step
-description: Step-By-Step Guide to deploy wordpress on gcp and configure a website from scratch!
+summary: Step-By-Step Guide to deploy wordpress on gcp and configure a website from scratch!
 You need a credit card or Debit card to get started with Google cloud patform (GCP).
 featured: true
 permalink: /deploy-wordpress-on-gcp
 ---